pretix/pretix-docs/docs/guides/plugins/getyourguide.md

  2. Create a sales channel
  3. Enable the plugin
  4. Configure products
+ 5. Configure the plugin
+ 6. Connect to GetYourGuide

 ### Setting up your organizer account for GetYourGuide